Erg (company): Profile

-As regards the geographic distribution of wind farms, the MW installed are mainly in Italy (1,093), where other ERG's Operations & Maintenance logistics centres are also located.
+In Italy, the company operates with a total installed capacity of more than 1,550 MW, including more than 1,400 MW in wind and 150 MW in solar.

-ERG is present with 359 MW in France, 272 MW in Germany, in Romania (70 MW) and in Bulgaria (54 MW).
-Over the course of 2015, wind farms in Poland became operational (approximately 80 MW).
+Internationally, it has a total installed capacity of more than 2,100 MW.
+Specifically, in wind power, it is present in France, Germany, the United States, the United Kingdom, Poland, Romania, Sweden, and Bulgaria.
+As for solar power generation, the group operates in France, Spain, and the United States.

-With regard to sustainability issues, in October 2022, Standard Ethics Aei upgraded ERG's sustainability rating to "E+" with a positive outlook on a scale of F to EEE within the SE European Utilities Index.
+With regard to sustainability issues, in October 2022, Standard Ethics Aei upgraded Erg's sustainability rating to "E+" with a positive outlook on a scale of F to EEE within the SE European Utilities Index.

 Sponsorship

-ERG was the main sponsor of U.C.
+Erg was the main sponsor of U.C.
 Sampdoria (until 2011), a football club that was owned by the Garrone family (Riccardo Garrone was the chairman, with Edoardo as the vice-chairman, and Vittorio as director), for more than 9 years.